SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "Globally available structured types in the public visibility section of "classes/interfaces
 DATA it_struc_6 TYPE TABLE OF zcl_demo_abap_amdp=>fli_struc WITH EMPTY KEY.

+"Many of the previous examples demonstrate flat line types.
+"Deep line types are also possible, that is, the line type "can include components such as strings, references, and internal "tables.
+TYPES: BEGIN OF loc_deep_struct,
+          key_field TYPE i,
+          char      TYPE c LENGTH 10,
+          str       TYPE string,
+          dref      TYPE REF TO i,
+          struct    TYPE zdemo_abap_flsch,
+          str_tab   TYPE string_table,
+          tab       TYPE TABLE OF zdemo_abap_flsch WITH EMPTY KEY, END OF loc_deep_struct.

+DATA it_struc_7 TYPE TABLE OF loc_deep_struct WITH EMPTY KEY.
 ```

 </td>